BDC Hamburger Icon

 • Withholding calculations will be error-free.

-• Your business will comply with the laws that change every year.
+• Your business will comply with ever-changing laws.

 Although both accountants and CPAs have robust accounting knowledge, CPAs receive more in-depth and rigorous training that drills tax laws and standard accounting practices into their expertise.
-They are also held to ethical standards by the state and must take courses to keep their licenses.
+The state also holds them to ethical standards and requires them to take courses to keep their licenses.

 Hiring a CPA to manage your accounting, tax planning and payroll can help grow your business and improve your long-term financial stability.